 - (1) Council shall encourage the use of the site plan control provisions of the Planning Act to implement the policies and provisions of this Plan and to coordinate and enhance the built environment of the local community. - (2) Pursuant to the Site Plan Control provisions of the Planning Act, the entire area of the Town of Deep River is designated as a proposed Site Plan Control Area.
 The Municipality may, by by-law, apply site plan control to the whole or any part of the proposed site plan control area.
-The municipality may require site plans, drawings and/or agreements to ensure the provisions of all or any of the matters described in Section 41 of the Planning Act, including matters relating to exterior design, and facilities for accessibility for people with disabilities.
-With respect to exterior design, site plan control may address the character, scale, appearance and design features of buildings and their sustainable designs as well as sustainable design elements on the adjoining street (landscaping, permeable pavement materials, street furniture, curb ramp, waste and recycling containers and bicycle parking facilities.) - (3) For all residential uses subject to site plan control, Council may require the drawings mentioned in paragraph 2 of Section 41(4) of the Planning Act.
-Where an agreement is entered into, the signed agreement shall be registered on title by the Municipality at the developer's expense prior to any development taking place. - (4) All commercial uses, industrial uses, private institutional uses and residential uses, with the exception of residential uses containing less than four dwelling units, are herein described as a proposed site plan control area for the purposes of Section 41 of the Planning Act.
-Lands which exhibit physical constraints to development and lands which are environmentally sensitive to development (including waterfront lands) are also considered a proposed site plan control area.
-Notwithstanding the foregoing, all temporary uses as described under Section 6.3.3 of this Plan are also herein described as a proposed site plan control area.
+The municipality may require site plans, drawings and/or agreements to ensure the provisions of all or any of the matters described in Section 41 of the Planning Act.
+With respect to exterior design, the appearance of the elements, facilities and works on the land or any adjoining road under the municipality's jurisdiction is not subject to site plan control, except to the extent that the appearance impacts matters of health, safety, accessibility, sustainable design or the protection of adjoining lands - (3) For all residential uses subject to site plan control, the approval authority may require the drawings mentioned in paragraph 2 of Section 41(4) of the Planning Act.
+Where an agreement is entered into, the signed agreement shall be registered on title by the Municipality at the developer's expense prior to any development taking place. - (4) All commercial uses, industrial uses, private institutional uses and residential uses, with the exception of residential uses containing 10 or less dwelling units, are herein described as a proposed site plan control area for the purposes of Section 41 of the Planning Act.
+Notwithstanding the foregoing, all temporary uses as described under Section 6.3.3 of this Plan are also herein described as a proposed site plan control area. - (5) The following uses will be excluded from site plan control: